 New Assistance Available for Holocaust Survivors from Serbia

-July 31, 2017 Deadline for Applications for First Year of Serbian Compensation Program
+July 31, 2018 Deadline for Applications for Second Year of Serbian Compensation Program

 On February 12, 2016, following negotiations with the World Jewish Restitution Organization (WJRO) and the Federation of Jewish communities in Serbia (SAVEZ), the government of Serbia passed a law addressing heirless and unclaimed property unjustly seized from Jewish victims by the Nazis during the Holocaust.

 The new law establishes a program of direct cash payments to Serbian Holocaust survivors who lived in Serbia during the Holocaust, whether they currently live in Serbia or abroad.

 This new assistance program will provide equal payments to eligible survivors every year for at least the next ten years.